scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

     $ brew install r
     $ pip install pylira

-On *Linux* the *RMath* dependency can be installed using standard package managers:
+On *Linux* the *RMath* dependency can be installed using standard package managers.
+For example on Ubuntu, one would do

 .. code-block:: bash
    :linenos: